kparc/kcc/README.md

  █
 ```

-Make sure you can follow the logic before advancing to the next chapter where things will get a lot less innocent.
-And if you didn't find the above exercise challenging enough, here is another one for you:
+Make sure you can follow the logic of these examples before advancing to the next chapter, where things will get a lot less innocent.
+But if you didn't find the exercise challenging enough, here is another one:

 ----------------